jtcaovan/shopping-cart/README.md

 * React.js (react-router)
 * Redux.js (react-redux, redux-toolkit)
 * Tailwind CSS
+* Hosted on Heroku

 ## Challenges
+* Difficulty making the site responsive on mobile, should have began with mobile first design before styling for larger screens.
 * Struggled to implement Redux into the application, used Redux-Toolkit to simplify the process.
 * Implementing nested Routes with react-router hooks
 * Organizing and structuring a larger project, especially with Redux
-* Styling elements for better UX design.
-* Issues with deployment through github pages - used Heroku instead
+* Non-trivial amount of time figuring out the design and creating it.

 ## Immediate issues
-* Fix responsive design of site
+* Fix responsive design of site for mobile

 ## Potential Updates
+* Add animations to make page more interactive - loading screen, scroll and page transition animations.
 * Incorporate backend to store products and allow users to enter checkout screen.
-* Add animations to make page more interactive - loading screen, shopping cart and home page animations

 ## Screenshots